 The generic name Platanus is from the Greek platanos, which was the ancient name of maple trees (Acer).
 It refers to the maple-like leaves of the oriental plane tree.
 Some North American species are called sycamores, likewise referring to the leaves, which resemble those of the European sycamore maple (Acer pseudoplatanus).

-Read more about plane trees elsewhere on this website, see Plants: Ancient and huge trees.
+Other plane species are presented on the page Plants: Ancient and huge trees.

 This oriental plane tree, growing near Shalimar Gardens, Kashmir, India, displays brilliant autumn foliage.
 (Photo copyright © by Kaj Halberg)